knottwill/SudokuMaster/README.md

 Arguments:
 - `<file-containing-puzzle>`: Specify the path to a text file containing the Sudoku puzzle you want to solve.
 The file should have a valid Sudoku puzzle format.

+- `<num-solutions>` (optional): Specify the number of solutions you want to find.
+If not provided, the default value is 1.
+If you specify more solutions than are possible, then all available solutions will be found.

+After running the command, the program will process the Sudoku puzzle provided.
+If solutions are found, they will be printed to the console and saved in `solutions/`.

 <details><summary><b>View valid Sudoku puzzle format</b></summary>

     003|020|600